 Starr imbues Homelander with such unsettling energy that makes him equally captivating and also downright despicable.
 While he will probably always be synonymous with this role now, he does have a key role in an upcoming Guy Ritchie movie and a starring role in a new horror movie in the near future, too.

 Jack Quaid is the son of veteran actor Dennis Quaid and rom-com movie queen Meg Ryan, but his rise to fame is more than just a by-product of nepotism.
 Quaid has forged his own path, working in a load of short films, before hitting the big time in The Boys.

 The young actor’s first role was in the fantasy movie The Hunger Games, where he played Marvel.
 Since then, he’s appeared in the comedy movie Logan Lucky, the newest instalment of the Scream franchise, and provided a voice for the animated movie Smallfoot.
 Quaid is also one of the many names attached to Christopher Nolan’s Oppenheimer movie.

 Erin Moriarty – Annie January

 While The Boys is certainly the biggest gig to date for Erin Moriarty, there’s a good chance you’ll have seen her face on your screen before.
-Moriarty is actually no stranger to the world of superheroes, after appearing in the first season of Marvel TV series Jessica Jones, where she played Hope Shlottman.
+Moriarty is actually no stranger to the world of superheroes after appearing in the first season of the Marvel series Jessica Jones, where she played Hope Shlottman.